RoamGuru Roam Guru

 Venetian Walls (Mura Venete)

+The 16th-century Venetian walls encircling Città Alta earned Bergamo its UNESCO World Heritage designation in 2017.
+Stretching over 6 kilometers, these fortifications were built during the Republic of Venice's rule to defend against northern invasions.
 Today, the walls offer a spectacular walking path with panoramic views over the Lombard plain and, on clear days, the Alps.
-Four main gates punctuate the walls: Porta San Giacomo (the most beautiful, in pink and white marble), Porta Sant'Alessandro, Porta Sant'Agostino, and Porta San Lorenzo.
+The four main gates are Porta San Giacomo (the most beautiful, in pink and white marble), Porta Sant'Alessandro, Porta Sant'Agostino, and Porta San Lorenzo.

 Practical Information: